National Network for Arts & Community Recovery

 of Healing

 Every frame painted at a gathering travels.
-It carries a message from one community to another—from people who've walked through crisis to people just beginning to navigate their own.
-This is how healing becomes a chain, not an endpoint.
+It carries a message from one community to another — from people who've moved through crisis to people just beginning to navigate their own.
+This is how healing stops being something that happens to you and starts being something you pass on.

 A Community Creates

-At a gathering, survivors paint messages on frames—not for themselves, but for strangers.
-They pour what they've learned, what they wish they'd heard, into something tangible.
-It's processing through purpose.
+At a gathering, survivors paint messages on frames — not for themselves, but for strangers facing something familiar.
+They pour what they've learned, what they needed to hear, into something tangible.
+Processing through purpose.
+Grief becoming a gift.

 Frames Travel Forward

-Those frames are delivered to another community facing crisis.
-They arrive before we do—a gentle introduction that says "we're here, and we come from a place of understanding, not authority."
+Those frames are delivered to a community in active crisis — arriving before we do.
+A quiet introduction that says: we're here, and we come from a place of shared experience, not authority.
+We've been where you are.
+So have the people who made these.

 Relationships Form

-Through the frames, we connect with local organizations and community leaders.
-We listen.
-We learn what the community needs, what's already working, and where there are gaps.
-This is partnership, not deployment.
+Through the frames, we connect with local organizations and community leaders already doing the work.
+We listen first.
+We learn what the community needs, what's already working, and what's missing.
+This is partnership — not deployment.

-Together with local partners, we create healing gatherings.
-The community that received frames now creates their own—continuing the chain, turning recipients into creators, and pain into purpose.
+Together with local partners, we host gatherings.
+The community that received frames now creates their own — for someone else navigating something hard.
+Recipients become creators.
+Pain becomes purpose.
+The chain extends.

 We Stay

 Everyone shows up for the crisis.
 We show up for month six.
 And year two.
-And the moments everyone else has forgotten—the ones that hit hardest because you're expected to be "over it" by now.
+And the quiet moments everyone else has moved past — the ones that hit hardest because you're expected to be over it by now.
+We're not here to close a chapter.
+We're here because the chapter isn't closed.

-Long-term healing means more than sustained presence.
-It means building capacity within communities so that healing continues long after we leave.
-We train local organizations on our methods, equipping them to facilitate their own gatherings, adapt the approach to their community's culture, and incorporate new materials and creative practices that resonate locally.
+Long-term healing means more than sustained presence — it means building capacity within communities so healing continues long after our tables are packed up.
+We train local organizations on our methods, equipping them to facilitate their own gatherings and adapt the approach to their community's specific culture, materials, and needs.

-This work extends beyond disaster response.
-When communities have the tools and training to hold space for one another, they build connection that strengthens everything—youth empowerment programs, neighborhood resilience, school communities, and faith organizations all benefit from trauma-informed creative practices.
+This work extends far beyond disaster response.
+Communities with the tools to hold space for one another build a kind of connection that strengthens everything — youth programs, neighborhood networks, school communities, faith organizations.
+Trauma-informed creative practices don't expire when the news cycle moves on.

-Our goal is simple: make ourselves unnecessary while remaining available for as long as communities want support.
+Our goal is straightforward: make ourselves unnecessary while staying available for as long as a community wants us there.

 Training Local Leaders

-We work alongside local organizations to teach our methods—not as a franchise, but as a foundation they can build on.
+We work alongside local organizations to teach our methods — not as a franchise model, but as a foundation they can build on and make their own.
 Communities know what they need.
 We give them tools and training, then step back and support from the side.

 Beyond Disaster Response

 Trauma-informed creative practices aren't only for crisis.
-Trained organizations use these methods for youth empowerment, community connection events, school programs, and ongoing resilience-building—creating connection that outlasts any single event.
+Trained organizations use these methods for youth empowerment, community connection, school programs, and ongoing resilience-building.
+The healing infrastructure we build together outlasts any single event.

 Adaptable Methods

 Wooden frames and paint are where we start, not where we stop.
-Communities incorporate materials and practices that feel authentic to them—ceramics, textiles, murals, music.
-The method adapts.
-The healing principle stays.
+Communities adapt the method to what resonates — ceramics, textiles, murals, music.
+The medium changes.
+The core principle — creating together to carry it together — stays constant.

 Bring Training to Your Organization

-Equip your team with trauma-informed creative healing methods.
-We train schools, nonprofits, faith communities, and government agencies to facilitate their own gatherings and build lasting community resilience.
+Equip your team with trauma-informed, art-based healing methods.
+We train schools, nonprofits, faith communities, and government agencies to facilitate their own gatherings — and build the kind of community connection that lasts.

 The Holding Frame Kits

-Everything you need to hold space on your own — frames, paint, brushes, and a simple facilitation guide that walks you through it.
-Whether it's your kitchen table or your team's next offsite, these kits bring the Holding Frames experience home.
+Everything you need to hold space on your own — frames, paint, brushes, and a straightforward facilitation guide that walks you through it.
+Your kitchen table.
+Your team's next offsite.
+A neighbor who needs a reason to gather.
+These kits bring the Holding Frames experience wherever it's needed.

 Be Part of